 - Minerals, Rocks and overall Geology of the State of Georgia

 - Basic Birding techniques…

-- Forestry Ecology & Wildflowers (Thompson Mills Forest, Braselton, Georgia)
+- Forestry Ecology & Wildflowers (at Thompson Mills Forest Arboretum, Braselton, Georgia)

-This program is combination of lectures and outside hands-on learning through field studies on the property of the Nature Center and some offsite field experiences and relevant resource materials.
-After completing this fun and interactive program, the Georgia Master Naturalists are encouraged to share their knowledge with their communities by volunteering in local schools or nature centers.
+This program is a combination of lectures and outside hands-on learning through field studies on the property of the Nature Center and some offsite field experiences, relevant resource materials are given.
+After completing this fun and interactive program, the Georgia Master Naturalist graduates are encouraged to share their knowledge with their communities by volunteering in local schools or nature centers.

 Past participant comments about the program –